Mastering

 Log out of the VM.

-Prepare SD-Core User Plane VM
+Prepare the SD-Core User Plane VM

 Log in to the user-plane VM: